-Isaias is not looking healthy this morning, with only a small area of thunderstorms near the center.
+Isaias continues to look disorganized this morning, with only a small area of thunderstorms near the center.
 The majority of the showers and thunderstorms are displaced to the east due to the ongoing wind shear and some dry air that has wrapped into the circulation.